methodgames/methodgames.github.io/roleplay.md

 - If you die with any form of transportation in a temporary or permanent PVP zone, it may be taken.
 If you obtain a vehicle in PVP, please remember to remove existing locks, clear auth, and add a new lock.
 - Please create a ticket if your mode of transportation is not recoverable (vehicles that are stuck and cannot be moved by any other player).

-#### Modular Cars, Minicopters, Scrap Transport Helicopters, Player Attack Helicopters, Submarines, Horses, Hot Air Balloons, Rowboats, RHIBs, Snowmobiles, Trains, Motorcycles, Bikes:
+#### Modular Cars, Minicopters, Scrap Transport Helicopters, Player Attack Helicopters, Submarines, Horses, Hot Air Balloons, PT Boats, Rowboats, RHIBs, Snowmobiles, Trains, Motorcycles, Bikes:
 - Locked modular cars can be left unattended, and therefore should not be damaged or have existing locks removed by other players.
 Do not leave your car on a powered car lift as this will not be considered secure.
 - You may not steal or kill horses owned by or led by another player.
 - Trains are considered public and cannot be owned.
 Trains may enter PVP areas so passengers should be aware of their surroundings.
 Trains may only be temporarily claimed when actively utilized.
 - Vehicle weapons should only be used to target other players within PVP zones.
 - You are responsible for securing guns and ammo placed in your player attack helicopter **at all times**.
 This rule is not meant to encourage stealing, but rather to encourage securing your loot.
 Items may not be returned if misplaced or stolen.

-#### Tugboats and Campers:
+#### Modular Boats, Tugboats and Campers:
-- Tugboats and campers located in the PVP Zones can be broken into and looted (explosives can be used).
+- Modular boats, tugboats and campers located in the PVP Zones can be broken into and looted (explosives can be used).
 - Vehicles should not be moved into PVP zones by anyone other than the owners.
-- **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper since all of the items inside would be at risk.**
+- **Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat, modular boat, or camper since all of the items inside would be at risk.**
 - Items lost due to decay will not be returned.
 - Tugboats:
     - Loot and deployables placed in locked areas of a tugboat are considered secure.
 Deployables placed in unsecure areas of a tugboat follow the same rules as unsecure deployables.
 Locked boxes on the deck of a tugboat are considered secure.